-At this point in your SMS journey, you should have already secured commitment from top-leadership.
+At this point in your SMS journey, you should have already secured commitment from top leadership.
 If you haven’t, your implementation plan is a great tool to help management understand the requirements and your vision to implement their SMS.
-If you already have top management support, then you have a great tool to help keep them on board and updated of your progress.
+If you already have top management support, then you have a great tool to help keep them on board and updated on your progress.

 If there’s one thing I’ve learned in dealing with management, and people in general, making it easy for them to say yes vastly increases the chance they'll get on board.